 Mandarin Chinese has 10 vowels: ͡ɨ, ͡ɯ, a, o, ɤ, ɛ, i, u, y, ɚ.

-As should be obvious from the IPA (International Phonetic Alphabet) interpretations, even the most essential vowels, for example, /an/and/u/that are inescapable in most human tongues vary in these two dialects when articulated by particular local speakers.
+It is evident from the IPA (International Phonetic Alphabet) interpretations, even the most essential vowels, for example, /an/and/u/that are always present in most human tongues that vary in these two languages as pronounced by their respective native speakers.

-By chance, there’s another variety to it– numerous Japanese speakers who wish to pass on a profane subtlety in discourse would even roll their R to deliver the trilled/r/regularly found in Spanish and Italian.
-Watch out for it next time you watch a yakuza-themed film!
+By chance, there’s another variety to it– numerous Japanese speakers who wish to pass on a vulgar nuance in speech would even roll their R to deliver the trilled/r/regularly found in Spanish and Italian.

 5. Grammar and Syntax